Skip to Main Content

 Authors will be identified as eligible for open access publishing with no transactional APCs by their

-• and UCT institutional affiliation.
+• UCT institutional affiliation

 Responsible corresponding authors must use their institutional email address when submitting an article for publication in order for the publication to be approved to be published open access with no transactional APCs.